shanif3/CrewAI/Readme.md

 5. **Any other interesting idea**

 Please start by implementing the first 2 missions, and then proceed with the bonus missions as you see fit.
+I encourage you to visit CrewAI for more information on the architecture- https://docs.crewai.com/en/learn/overview.
 ## Requirements

 To run this project, make sure you have the following dependencies installed: